Our two hundred years of history as a business is both our foundation and the inspiration which teaches us to always be looking and thinking ahead.

 Bibby WaveMaster 1, the purpose-built Service Operations Vessel (SOV) launches to serve the offshore wind market, providing unique Walk To Walk technology that allows crew to directly access turbines.
 Bibby Offshore and GreenAcres leave the Group.

-Operating in 16 countries, employing 4,000 people Bibby Line Group’s continues to manage a robust and diverse £1billion portfolio of businesses industries including retail, financial services, distribution, shipping, marine and construction equipment hire.
+Bibby Line Group’s continues to manage a robust and diverse portfolio of businesses in industries including financial services, marine and infrastructure.